chatbot-workshop/java-messenger-watchdog/README.md

 When you finished the input, click on `Get Started`.
 You will be forwarded to the setup assistant.
 Fill out as much as you need.
 After some steps you will have your own Facebook page.

-You can make it people easyer to get in touch with your chatbot by adding a Messenger button to your
+You can make it easyer for visitors to get in touch with your chatbot by adding a Messenger button to your
 page:

 <img src="https://raw.githubusercontent.com/chatbot-workshop/java-messenger-watchdog/master/createFacebookPage3.png" width="400">